Gladstone (cat): Career

 Within 48 hours of moving in, Gladstone made his first catch.
 Described as "a cold-blooded killer", he went on to register six catches in his first three months in office.
 Food for Gladstone is taken care of by Treasury staff, who volunteer the modest sums required for his daily needs.
 At weekends, the Treasury's facilities and security team look after his domestic needs and personal protection.
 His employment is at no cost to taxpayers.

 Recognition

 On 28 July 2017, Gladstone celebrated his first anniversary at HM Treasury.
 A few days after his debut on Instagram in July 2016, he had 1,200 followers.
 As of January 2023, the number is over 22,500, though his Instagram has not seen a new post since February 2020.
 'A cat's life – after a year in the spotlight, Gladstone sets the record straight', details his life at the Treasury.
-As of 28 July 2017, Gladstone's number of mice caught is 22.
-No update has yet been given on this number.
+As of 28 July 2017, Gladstone's number of mice caught was 22.
+No update has been given on this number.

+Stepping back from duties

+Gladstone retired in 2019.
+An official statement said "He is still alive, happy and well and living with an HMT staff member ...
+There are no plans to replace him with another cat".
+In January 2020 he was said to be working from home.
+In 2021, Peter Cardwell wrote for Your Cat magazine that "for health reasons, jet-black Gladstone has been out of the Treasury for a few months now in quieter surroundings".
+The response to a Freedom of Information request in 2024 confirmed that he had retired and moved out; in reply to a question about how many mice he had caught, the Treasury said that finding this out would take too much time and "would exceed the appropriate limit" for responding to Freedom of Information requests.